apache/grails-spring-security/ISSUE_TEMPLATE.md

-Thanks for reporting an issue for grails-spring-security-core.
+Thanks for reporting an issue for grails-spring-security.
 Please review the task list below before submitting the issue.